postwait/leo/README.md

 Installation
 ===

-leo is currently not a published npm.
-Therefore, the only way to access the program is through git clone or wget.
+You can access leo through git clone or wget.

-*Installation instructions are subject to change

 System Requirements
 ---